juansec/juansec.github.io/_posts/2021-09-09-PwnTillDawn-JuniorDev-Writeup.md

 2021/09/08 21:49:35 server: Listening on http://0.0.0.0:7171
 ```

-And then wer fire it up as client mode on the victim machine:
+And then we fire it up as client mode on the victim machine:

 ```bash
 jenkins@dev1:/tmp$ chmod +x chisel;./chisel client 10.66.69.69:7171 R:8080:127.0.0.1:8080